AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 # 2. CHROME
 > *Ancient AI placed in a body vessel of organic material.
-Part machine, but with an organic CPU and a distributed neural system that requires oxygen.*
+Part machine, but with an organic CPU and a distributed nervous system that requires oxygen.*

 **NATIVE MACHINE**
 You can converse with computers as if they were real people.
 Plug in and find a friend :)